Frozenfire92/asciiFarm/portfolio/index.md

 ---

 # October 2014
-- Taught an event for the SMU Computer Science and Mathematics Society called Teach Me How to Linux
+- Presented an event for the SMU Computer Science and Mathematics Society called Teach Me How to Linux

 # September 2014
 - Working on an open source threat modeling tool called [SeaSponge](https://github.com/mozilla/seasponge) for the [Mozilla Winter of Security 2014](https://wiki.mozilla.org/Security/Automation/WinterOfSecurity2014)

 # July 2014
-- 1st Place in the SaaSy hackathon @ [Volta Labs](http://www.voltaeffect.com/)
+- 1st Place in the SaaSy Hackathon @ [Volta Labs](http://www.voltaeffect.com/)
   - My team prototyped an open analytics software to allow individuals/organizations have an easy to use API and web interface to show the types of analytics they collect with their applications openly.

 # May 2014